SolutionGuidance/psm/docs/DESIGN.md

 * `cms-business-model` (contains XML-defined Java data types, e.g., license type)
+>
+>This subproject contains JAXB-generated code that Drools rules are setup to work with

 * `cms-business-process` (includes callbacks into Java from jBPM)

 * `cms-services` (includes Hibernate entities, binders that map frontend elements to Java handles, definitions of EE services that `cms-business-process` implements)
+>This subproject is a service layer which communicates to database and frontend.

 * `cms-web` (MVC, web controller, UI, HTML, CSS)
   * See [`REPORTS.md`](REPORTS.md) for design related to PSM reports